catvasion/portfolio/README.md

 This portfolio is divided into several sections to showcase my work and skills:

-*Home*: Welcome to my home page where I have links to sections in my porfolio and social links to where you can contact me.
+Home: Welcome to my home page where I have links to sections in my porfolio and social links to where you can contact me.
-**Skills**: Discover the programming languages, frameworks, and tools I am proficient in.
+Skills: Discover the programming languages, frameworks, and tools I am proficient in.
-**Projects**: Explore the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
+Projects: Explore the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
-**Experience**: Find details about my professional experience, including past companies, roles, and responsibilities.
+Experience: Find details about my professional experience, including past companies, roles, and responsibilities.
-**About Me**: Learn more about me, my background, and my interests.
+About Me: Learn more about me, my background, and my interests.
-**Contact**: Get in touch with me through email or connect with me on social media platforms.
+Contact: Get in touch with me through email or connect with me on social media platforms.
 ```
 ## Credits